01 of 32

 26 of 32

 Made in the Shade

 Deborah Adams is a real estate agent in Phoenix with an eye for design.
 She dressed-up her own backyard stock tank with a ceramic stool and lanterns, float, poolside chair, offset umbrella, and some portable spa steps.Continue to 27 of 32 below.

 That orange padded rim is made from pool noodles, which picks up the orange table and striped umbrella.
 Owner Mark Ferrito of New York built a raised deck for his stock tank pool, which is enjoyed by his family, friends, and dog.Continue to 28 of 32 below.

 Julia Restin found a spot for her pool between the lawn and mulch and added pavers to make sure no bark chips get in the pool.
 To add personal style and comfort, she added noodles on the edge (nice for leaning against), a fun wrought iron candelabra, hanging glass ornaments, and a skull.Continue to 29 of 32 below.

 29 of 32

 School teacher Jamie Stephens lives with her husband and their two children in a pretty house she loves to decorate and photograph inside and out.
 A friend helped her haul the tank home on a trailer.
 The pool is a big hit with children, who find there's plenty of room to actually swim.Continue to 30 of 32 below.

 30 of 32

-Salem, Oregon mom Deborah D'Amico likes to tackle DIY projects on her own, including a mini-forest in her backyard with enchanted string lights.
-Her son, Gianni, enjoys a tank pool that sits in her yard for a quick splash or relaxation with a ride-on inflatable.Continue to 31 of 32 below.
+Salem, Oregon, mom Deborah D'Amico likes to tackle DIY projects on her own, including a mini-forest in her backyard with enchanted string lights.
+Her son, Gianni, enjoys the tank pool for a quick splash or relaxation with a ride-on inflatable.Continue to 31 of 32 below.

 31 of 32